 Country: South Sudan

-Three water utilities have been established and their staff trained in operations and maintenance.
-Three urban centres have met the prerequisites for investments by KfW Development Bank.
-The operator model introduced by GIZ has been recognised by the water ministry as a model for reform.
+At least 50,000 people have benefited from access to safe drinking water.
+Three water utilities have been established and personnel trained in the operation and maintenance of facilities.
+Preparations have been made for investments by KfW Development Bank in the three cities.
+The operator model introduced by GIZ has been recognised by the Ministry of Water and Irrigation as a model for reform.

-A draft of the water law is now awaiting ratification by Parliament.
-A sector strategy on urban water supply and sanitation services and an investment plan for the sector have been published.
-These constitute key steps towards institutional reform in the water sector.
+National water legislation has been awaiting ratification since 2013.
+A strategy for the urban water supply and sanitation and an investment plan for the sector were also published in 2013.
+Major steps have therefore been taken towards institutional reform in the water sector.